stanfordjournalism/stanford-progj-2021/docs/tech_setup.md

 ## Version control

-[Git][] is a [version control][] system that we'll use to save and submit all the code and data related to class assignments, exercises and projects.
+[Git][] is a [version control][] system we use to save and submit code and data for class assignments and projects.

 [version control]: https://en.wikipedia.org/wiki/Version_control

 ### Mac

-For beginner Mac users, install [Homebrew][], a software package manager used on the command line.
+Install [Homebrew][], a software package manager used on the command line.
 Then use Homebrew to install git.

-Open a Terminal shell (see [above](#shell-terminal)) and then run the below commands.
+Open a Terminal shell (see [above](#shell-terminal)) and run the below commands.
 Along the way, you'll be prompted to agree to Apple licensing terms and to provide your laptop password.

-> Note: The below commands are based on Steps 1-3 of [How to Install Xcode, Homebrew, Git etc.](https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/#laptop-script) See the blog post for more details.

 ```
 xcode-select --install